-Helen Barrett Bright Ideas Awards
+Helen Barrett Bright Ideas Award

-The Helen Barrett Bright Ideas Award has been established in memory of Helen Barrett, a successful entrepreneur with cystic fibrosis who, together with her partner, launched a successful gym that is still thriving today.
+The Helen Barrett Bright Ideas Award has been established in memory of Helen Barrett, a successful entrepreneur with cystic fibrosis who, together with her partner, launched a gym that is still thriving today.

 The grant can be used to cover the purchase of necessary equipment and stock, put towards advertising campaigns, creating a website and so much more.